grange85/ahfow-www/_drafts/my-record-collection-034-galaxie-500-on-fire.md

  - *Title:* On Fire
  - *Notes:* Rough Trade UK
  - *Format:* LP
- - I can't remember where I got this copy, or how much I paid.
+ - I can't remember where I got this copy, or how much I paid, but it's in lovely nick!
  - [Buy 'On Fire' on Bandcamp](https://galaxie500.bandcamp.com/album/on-fire)